-Yes, in the United States, federal and state laws and, sometimes, the laws of local governments within states (counties, boroughs, cities and towns) prohibit discrimination or harassment in employment as a result of certain characteristics of the applicant or employee.
+Yes, in the United States, federal and state laws and, sometimes, the laws of local governments within states (eg, counties, boroughs, cities and towns) prohibit discrimination or harassment in employment as a result of certain characteristics of the applicant or employee.
 The main federal laws are:

-- Title VII of the Civil Rights Act (Title VII), prohibiting discrimination against and harassment of an individual on the basis of race, colour, gender (including, in some jurisdictions, sexual orientation), national origin, religion or pregnancy; - the Age Discrimination in Employment Act (ADEA), prohibiting discrimination against and harassment of persons who are 40 years of age or older; - the Americans with Disabilities Act (ADA), prohibiting discrimination against qualified individuals with a physical or mental disability, those with a history or record of a disability and persons associated with individuals who have a disability.
-The ADA also requires employers to provide reasonable accommodation to an individual with a disability that would enable the individual to overcome the limitations created by the disability so as to enable him or her to apply for a position or perform the essential functions of a position, if such accommodation does not result in undue hardship to the employer's operations; - the Genetic Information Nondiscrimination Act (GINA), prohibiting employers from using genetic information for decisions on hiring, firing, promotions or job assignments, and prohibiting group health plans and health insurers from basing eligibility or premium determinations on genetic information; - the Equal Pay Act (EPA), prohibiting sex discrimination in pay; and - other federal statutes prohibiting discrimination based on citizenship and veteran status.
+- Title VII of the Civil Rights Act (Title VII), prohibiting discrimination against and harassment of an individual based on race, colour, sex (including sexual orientation, gender identity and pregnancy), national origin, or religion; - the Age Discrimination in Employment Act (ADEA), prohibiting discrimination against and harassment of persons who are 40 years of age or older; - the Americans with Disabilities Act (ADA), prohibiting discrimination against qualified individuals with a physical or mental disability, those with a history or record of a disability and persons associated with individuals who have a disability.
+The ADA also requires employers to provide reasonable accommodation to an individual with a disability that would enable the individual to overcome the limitations created by the disability to enable him or her to apply for a position or perform the essential functions of a position, if such accommodation does not result in undue hardship to the employer's operations; - the Genetic Information Nondiscrimination Act (GINA), prohibiting employers from using genetic information for decisions on hiring, firing, promotions or job assignments, and prohibiting group health plans and health insurers from basing eligibility or premium determinations on genetic information; - · the Equal Pay Act (EPA), prohibiting sex discrimination in pay; and - other federal statutes prohibiting discrimination based on citizenship and veteran status.

-The Americans with Disabilities Act Amendments Act of 2008 (the ADAAA) came into effect on 1 January 2009.
-The ADAAA makes important changes to the definition of the term 'disability' under the ADA, which has the impact of broadening the coverage for individuals who seek to establish that they have disabilities within the meaning of the ADA.
+The Americans with Disabilities Act Amendments Act of 2008 (ADAAA) came into effect on 1 January 2009.
+ADAAA makes important changes to the definition of the term 'disability' under ADA, which has the impact of broadening the coverage for individuals who seek to establish that they have disabilities within the meaning of ADA.

-On 29 January 2009, the Lilly Ledbetter Fair Pay Act of 2009 (the FPA) was signed into law, eliminating many statute of limitations defences to pay discrimination claims under federal employment laws such as Title VII, the ADEA and the ADA.
-The FPA amends Title VII by providing that an unlawful employment practice occurs each time an employer issues a pay cheque that has been affected by a prior discriminatory pay decision, regardless of when that initial alleged discriminatory pay decision was made.
+On 29 January 2009, the Lilly Ledbetter Fair Pay Act of 2009 (FPA) was signed into law, eliminating many statute of limitations defences to pay discrimination claims under federal employment laws such as Title VII, ADEA and ADA.
+The FPA amends Title VII by providing that an unlawful employment practice occurs each time an employer issues a paycheque that has been affected by a prior discriminatory pay decision, regardless of when that initial alleged discriminatory pay decision was made.
 The FPA applies retroactively to all claims pending on or after 28 May 2007.

 Also, virtually all 50 states have their own anti-discrimination and anti-harassment laws.
-Some state and local laws prohibit discrimination or harassment on the same bases covered by federal laws.
-Others prohibit discrimination or harassment on additional bases such as marital status, sexual orientation, gender identity, transgender status, domestic or civil union partner status, family status and appearance.
+Some state and local laws prohibit discrimination or harassment on the same basis covered by federal laws.
+Others prohibit discrimination or harassment on additional bases such as marital status, domestic or civil union partner status, family status and appearance.
 All anti-discrimination and anti-harassment laws - federal, state and local - prohibit retaliation against employees for exercising their rights under such statutes by opposing or making complaints of discrimination or harassment, or participating in legal proceedings regarding discrimination or harassment.